SonarSource/sonar-scanner-azdo/extensions/sonarcloud/overview.md

 The analysis of C# and VB.
 Net solution is really straightforward since it only requires adding the two **Prepare Analysis Configuration** and **Run Code Analysis** tasks to your build definition.

 ### Easy setup for Maven and Gradle projects
 If you're doing Java, analyzing your source code is also very easy.
-It only requires adding the **Prepare Analysis Configuration** task, and check the **Run SonarCloud Analysis** option in the "Code Analysis" panel of the Gradle task.
+It only requires adding the **Prepare Analysis Configuration** task, and check the **Run SonarCloud Analysis** option in the "Code Analysis" panel of the Maven or Gradle task.

 ### Quality Gate Status
 The **Publish Analysis Result** task waits for the analysis report to be consumed by the SonarCloud in order to flag the build job with the Quality Gate status.
 The Quality Gate is a major, out-of-the-box, feature of SonarCloud.
 It provides the ability to know at each analysis whether an application passes or fails the release criteria.
 In other words it tells you at every analysis whether an application is ready for production "quality-wise".